-A Structural Engineer specialises in the structure of buildings, determining a project’s strength, durability, and safety.
-A Structural Engineer will tell you what steel beams need to be in place, where to put them, whether or not your structural glass has the strength for your home and advise on the foundations of your project.
-Structural Engineer is so important to so many areas of your home, a structural engineer will often work alongside your architect and contractor, to make sure your home is as safe as it can possibly be.
+A structural engineer specialises in the structure of buildings, determining a project’s strength, durability, and safety.
+A structural engineer will tell you what steel beams need to be in place, where to put them, whether your structural glass has the strength for your home and advise on the foundations of your project.
+Structural engineering is so important to so many areas of your home.
+Structural engineers will often work alongside your architect and contractor, to make sure your home is as safe as it can possibly be.

 A structural engineer will be required for the following jobs:

 - Building an extension